 The Evaluation Quality Assessment Template has ten quality criteria that are reviewed and scored:

 1) Structure, Completeness and Clarity of Report; 2) Executive Summary; 3) Evaluation Context and Purpose; 4) Scope and Methodology; 5) Reliability of Data; 6) Findings and Analysis; 7) Conclusions; 8) Recommendations; 9) Lessons Learned; and, 10) Integration of Gender Equality and Empowerment of Women (GEEW) for UN-SWAP Evaluation Performance Indicators.

-The template is reviewed on an annual basis to improve its functionality and to incorporate new and emerging good evaluation practice.
-There were a number of adjustments made in 2020, including the addition of elements to capture evaluation complexity, disability inclusion and environmental considerations.
+The Template is reviewed on an annual basis to improve its functionality and to incorporate new and emerging good evaluation practice.
+In 2020, elements to capture evaluation complexity, disability inclusion and environmental considerations were added.